-- You are age 5 to 17 years. - You get a dose sooner than 6 months after completing your primary series. - You get a viral vector-based vaccine as a third dose, booster dose, or additional dose.
+- You are age 5 to 17 years. - You get a third dose sooner than 6 months after your second dose. - You get a fourth or fifth dose. - You get the protein-based or a viral vector-based vaccine as a third dose, booster dose, or additional dose.